Lee-moran/job_finder/README.md

 ![Screenshot 2022-10-25 at 16 48 25](https://user-images.githubusercontent.com/92300148/197822802-90cad2c4-d49b-404a-a8f6-5935c63d37ee.png)

-Resolved simple by add fulestop before the styling .p
+Resolved simple by add fullstop before the styling .p

 - Add post - has an extra field to it